damsunshine/Data-Analyst/README.md

 # Data Analyst Portfolio – Adam Maulana

 Welcome to my GitHub repository!
 I am **Adam Maulana**, an aspiring data analyst with a passion for turning data into actionable insights.
+Strong skills in Excel, SQL, Tableau, and Python.
+Completed a Data Analytics bootcamp with hands-on experience in data wrangling, visualization, and problem solving.
+Strong communication skills and eagerness to contribute to data-informed decision making in a collaborative environment.

 # 📄 Portfolio